Oceansize: Post-Oceansize

 Following the breakup of Oceansize, various members went on to other work or continued with side projects which they had begun prior to the split.
 Gambler (under his real name of Richard A. Ingram) had already begun a solo career in parallel to Oceansize, while Steve Hodson and Mark Heron continued with Kong (and Hodson continued his ongoing solo work as Mild Eyes).
-In 2011, both Mike Vennart and Steve Durose took on work as touring guitarists for other bands – Vennart with Biffy Clyro and Durose with Amplifier.
+In 2011, Gambler, Mike Vennart and Steve Durose took on work as touring musicians for other bands – Vennart and Gambler with Biffy Clyro in guitar and keyboard respectively, Durose with Amplifier.
 Durose joined Amplifier full-time in 2011, playing on the albums Echo Street (2013), Mystoria (2014), and Trippin' with Dr. Faustus (2017).

 Further post-Oceansize projects emerged quickly after the breakup.
 Steve Hodson worked with the band Chandelier Swing while Mark Heron worked with improv band Shamefaced and released new music under his Kong alias of "Krem".
 Mike Vennart and Gambler reunited in the duo British Theatre, who have since released two EPs, EP (2012) and Dyed In the Wool Ghost (2012), and a full-length album, Mastery (2016).
 Vennart has released four solo albums, The Demon Joke (2015), To Cure a Blizzard Upon a Plastic Sea (2018), In the Dead, Dead Wood (2020) and Forgiveness & The Grain (2024).

 In 2023, Vennart formed the heavy metal band Empire State Bastard alongside Biffy Clyro singer and guitarist Simon Neil.
 Their first album, Rivers of Heresy, was released in September 2023.

+In 2025, Vennart joined the band Cardiacs as their new guitarist and lead vocalist, replacing Tim Smith, he contributed to the band's latest album, "LSD", and is confirmed to participate in the group's future musical projects as well.